jlperla/web-academic/content/publication/quantecon-datascience/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: 'QuantEcon Datascience: Introduction to Economic Modeling and Data Science'
+title: 'Introduction to Economic Modeling and Data Science'
 summary: 'This online textbook presents a series of lectures on programming, data science, and economics.'
 authors:
 - Chase Coleman